Joseph Obiri Yeboah Mante: Ministry

 Mante was ordained as a minister of the Presbyterian Church of Ghana in 1981 and has since served the church in different capacities.
 He has served as resident minister in different places within PCG both in Ghana and outside Ghana, including Ramseyer Memorial Presbyterian Church, Adum, Kumasi, District Pastor in Obuasi, Claremount - California, Fontana - California, Trinity United Church Legon, Atomic Hills Congregation, Accra and the Faith Congregation at Shiashie in Accra.

 From 2006 to 2011, he also served as the Presbytery Chairperson, which is equivalent to a Bishop, in the Akuapem Presbytery of the Presbyterian Church of Ghana.
 Within that period he also served as a member of the Church’s General Assembly Council.

 He was the host of a religious TV talk show dubbed “In the Light” on GTV for 4 years.

 Moderator of PCG

-In August 2018, he was elected and declared as the new Moderator of the Presbyterian Church of Ghana to succeed Rt.
-Rev. Prof. Cephas Narh Omenyo.
-After receiving 156 nominations as against Rev. Dr. Godwin Nii Noi Odonkor and Rev. Dr. Victor Okoe Abbey who had 28 and 19 nominations respectively, the two stepped down for a popular acclamation of a Yes or No vote, of which he received a total of 195 Yes and 13 No votes representing 93.75% of votes cast to be declared as the Moderator-elect.
+In August 2018, he was elected and declared as the new Moderator of the Presbyterian Church of Ghana to succeed Cephas Narh Omenyo.
+After receiving 156 nominations as against Godwin Nii Noi Odonkor and Victor Okoe Abbey who had 28 and 19 nominations respectively, the two stepped down for a popular acclamation of a Yes or No vote, of which he received a total of 195 Yes and 13 No votes representing 93.75% of votes cast to be declared as the Moderator-elect.

 He was inducted into office as the 18th Moderator of the Presbyterian Church of Ghana on 23 December 2018 at the Akropong Presbyterian Grace Congregation church in Akropong–Akuapem, Eastern Region.

 In 2019, he called for the restructuring of the university curriculum in Ghana to include entrepreneurship to help students to come up with their own initiatives after completing their degrees.